Alumide 3D printing material

 What is Alumide?

 Objects printed in our alumide material are made from a mix of polyamide powder and fine aluminum particles.
 The raw material makes for a matte surface which is somewhat porous and shiny.
 Alumide is no more or less durable than polyamide.
 In fact, their physical properties are very similar.
-This makes great freedom in your designs possible – allowing for both complex and inclosed volumes.
+This makes great freedom in your designs possible – allowing for both complex and enclosed volumes.

 Additive manufacturing can help you with your product development way more efficiently than with injection molding.
 Alumide material is a great 3D printing material to do some rapid prototyping.
 It could be good to work and rework on your 3D design.
 3D printing products or parts of your final products is also totally possible with alumide.